epccs/MacGyver/Manager/AppUpload/README.md

 ## ToDo

-Add TWI1, then monitor (to debug UART) at address 41 much like TWI0 that is at address 42
+Address 42 on manager TWI0 (between manager and R-Pi) takes an i2c write byte, so an SMBus command may not work \\_(:-/)_/.

 ## Overview

-This firmware will allow the manager (AVR128DB32) to enable the transceivers to pass the host serial to the application (AVR128DA), also connect the application side of the multi-drop serial to its UPDI pin.
+This firmware will allow the manager (AVR128DB32) to enable the transceivers to pass the host serial to the application (AVR128DA), or connect the application side of the multi-drop serial to its UPDI pin.
 The Out Of Band channel is disabled.
+Only a write+read on i2c from the host can change the UPDI mode for Application programing, a write alone is ignored, the read is an echo of the write.

 ## Firmware Upload